If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Falkland

-The little village of Falkland has two things that tourists love, a Palace and being used on the TV series Outlander.
+The little village of Falkland has two things tourists love: a Palace and being used on the TV series Outlander.
 You could spend an afternoon or one of your days in this village in Fife.

 Falkland was used as a stand-in for Inverness in the TV series Outlander.
-It was at this fountain that the ghostly figure of Jamie looked up at where Claire was staying.
+It was at this fountain that Jamie’s ghostly figure looked up at where Claire was staying.

 Falkland Palace

-There are gardens to explore as well as the Falkland Palace, and you could easily spend a couple of hours here or more.
+There are gardens to explore and the Falkland Palace; you could easily spend a couple of hours or more here.

-Falkland Palace became a Royal home during the times of James IV and James V in the early 16th Century through renovations to the existing Castle.
+Through renovations to the existing castle, Falkland Palace became a Royal home during the reigns of James IV and James V in the early 16th Century.
 It was initially a hunting lodge in the 12th Century before expanding in the 13th Century.

 The oldest tennis court in the United Kingdom is located at Falkland Palace, which was completed in 1541.
-Mary, Queen of Scots, used to play, causing a scandal at the time for wearing men’s breeches.
+Mary, Queen of Scots, used to play, causing a scandal for wearing men’s breeches.

 During the Cromwell years, the Palace took a battering following a fire and then left in ruins.
 It wasn’t until 1887 that restoration began under John, the 3rd Marquis of Bute, and it is thanks to him that we have the Palace as it is today.